Running a Quiz

 Another popular event has been Murder Mysteries.
 Our latest was based on the shenanigans of an imaginary U3A Garden Produce & Cookery Group.
 At their annual Bake Off the rivalries were intense.
 Rumours circulated of jealousies, cheating, theft and clandestine affairs.
 Then a mysterious death or three.
 Suspicion fell on the maker of a Bakewell tart found to contain slug pellets, but the bungling police were getting nowhere with their investigation.
 Fortunately the Reverend Hercules Parrot, vicar and super sleuth, was on hand to help the audience work out who dunnit.

 Around 20 U3A members were recruited to act out the roles.
 Some of them had never acted before, or not since schooldays.
 They revealed amazing enthusiasm and talent.
 We only managed 3 rehearsals but it was “All right on the night” with some hilarious improvisations.
 There were not many lines to learn and just in case we forgot them (as if!) the script was displayed as an autocue on a screen at the back of the hall, which also served as subtitles for the hard of hearing.
+Most people find that their sense of touch and vision are affected mainly, but for me Modafinil also improves hearing sensations, especially when I’m listening to music.
+It too makes lights and colors appear brighter and allow me to distinguish small details more easily.
+I wish I was a painter!

 We had a lot of fun developing the script, sorting out costumes and props, and put on a light-hearted evening’s entertainment for an audience of other members and local people.
 Everyone was invited to enter a genuine bake off competition, with trophies for the winners, and the cakes were sold during the evening as a fund-raiser.